 There is enormous pressure for us all to have a wonderful time at Christmas and New Year.
-But for many of us it is fair to say that our mental health takes a turn for the worse.
+But for many of us, especially those of us who struggle with addictions and unhealthy dependencies, it is fair to say that our mental health takes a turn for the worse.
 Just when our body clocks are geared for a hunkering down under the duvets in a semi-hibernation, we often find ourselves in a mad frenzy of shopping, spending money we don’t necessarily have, spending time with work colleagues and family we would normally wish to avoid at all costs and fuelling our winter-depressed bodies with all manner of pastry, sugar and alcohol which only makes us feel worse.
-Add to this the fact that Christmas is a time when we remember those close to us we have lost, and Christmas can easily become a potent mix of emotional toxicity.
+Add to this the fact that Christmas is a time when we remember those close to us we have lost, and Christmas can easily become a potent mix of emotional toxicity – and really fuel an increase in our addictive behaviours.

 A recent article in the Huffington Post about the perils that Christmas presents for our mental health (you can read the full article here) is a great quick read and outlines some simple approaches that can be helpful in protecting our mental wellbeing during this hardest of seasons: